ER Patients Deserve to Be Treated by Physicians Board Certified in Emergency Medicine

 Patients derive enormous comfort from knowing that an emergency room is staffed by highly trained and broadly experienced physicians – in other words, physicians who have earned certification through the BCEM.
 Through their proven expertise, board certified physicians impart a sense of trust that results in higher patient satisfaction, which can then boost a hospital’s reputation immeasurably.
 Arguably, this virtuous cycle produces a renewed commitment to patient-centric medicine that improves not only emergency room care but medical care in general.

 As the third-largest multi-specialty physician certifying organization in the country, the ABPS is dedicated to world-class patient care and not the politics of medicine.
 We encourage career EM physicians who share these values to apply for certification with the BCEM.
-The BCEM provides primary care physicians with a pathway to certification in emergency medicine.
+The BCEM provides primary care physicians with three pathways to certification in emergency medicine.
 With some of the most rigorous eligibility standards in North America, the BCEM requires that primary care physicians complete an accredited and approved primary care residency and at least five years and 7,000 hours of full-time practice in an emergency room.
 Candidates must also submit documentation attesting to their case experience.

 To learn more about the BCEM and our commitment to patient-centered care, or for more information about our eligibility requirements, contact the ABPS today.